 I receive another credit card solicitation in the mail every other week.
 The bonus and rewards are tempting but it seems like so much work to decide whether or not they are any better than what I already have.
-Fortunately, there are simple steps to take for an apples-to-apples comparison to find the right travel rewards credit card for you.
+Fortunately, you can make a simple apples-to-apples comparison to find the right travel rewards credit card for yourself.

 - NerdWallet.com in the United States

 - CreditWalk.ca in Canada

 - uk.CreditCards.com in the United Kingdom